lokeshchintha/TodoApp/README.md

-after adding tasks it can be shown like this showing all the activity it also have searchn button
+after adding tasks it can be shown like this showing all the activity it also have search button
 ![3](https://github.com/lokeshchintha/TodoApp/assets/84376848/5dc77f0f-13a6-4874-8506-36c552d02e1e)